- Programs & Services

 “Multicultural teaching” means different things according to one’s course goals and one’s discipline.
 The following links provide useful information for a wide range of college teaching contexts.
 If you want to suggest other web-based sources for this page, please email firstname.lastname@example.org and put “Multicultural Teaching” in the subject line.

-Key teaching strategies that help engage students from a range of academic or social backgrounds
+Key teaching strategies to engage students from a range of academic or social backgrounds

 Information on course planning